 There’s two kinds of scholarship today: there’s Titanic studies and there’s deckchair studies.— McKenzie WarkAnd as the smart ship grewIn stature, grace, and hue,In shadowy silent distance grew the Iceberg too— Thomas Hardy

 I’m an academic at an Australian university.
-I’m a narrative researcher, a former head of educational design, and currently Associate Dean International in our law, humanities and creative arts Faculty.
+I’ve led an educational design team through an institutional LMS transition, and I’m currently Associate Dean International in our Law, Humanities and Creative Arts Faculty.

 “shared governance consensus bullshit.”